moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_evaluation_guide.md

 We can evaluate latency in the following ways:

-- **Direct-to-provider**
+- **Direct to provider**
-  - Sending requests directly to the AI model provider, e.g.: Vertex AI, Anthropic, etc
+  - Sending requests directly to the AI model provider, for example Vertex AI, Anthropic, etc
-- **Routed-via-AIGW-to-provider**
+- **Routed through AIGW to provider**
   - Sending requests to the AIGW, which in turns sends requests to the provider
   - Before this can be done, you will need to [implement the model in the AIGW](implementation_guidelines.md#ai-gateway).
     You can implement a model in the AIGW without making it generally available to GitLab users.